Inventory Management · Virginia Beach

 Exactly what you get

 An inventory system that matches physical reality: catch-weight costing, lot and temperature traceability that turns recalls from panics into queries, seasonal reorder intelligence, and one availability model across rentals, retail, and wholesale.
 Delivery includes mobile scanning workflows, hardware setup, data migration, staff training, and accounting sync.
-It usually sits alongside POS (Point of Sale) system development at the counter, a warehouse management system when volume demands it, and supply chain software upstream.
+It usually sits alongside POS (Point of Sale) system development at the counter, a warehouse management system (WMS) when volume demands it, and supply chain software upstream.

 How to choose a developer in Virginia Beach